ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 </tbody>
 </table>

->>*It is recommended that rainwater be named 'Water,fresh' and be a resource from air.
+>>*It is recommended that rainwater be named 'Water, fresh' and be a resource from air.
 Rainwater should only be describing the flow of water from the atmosphere into a rainwater collection systems.
 Rainwater flowing from a collection system is a technosphere flow as it is NOT flowing directly from the biosphere.
 >
 >>**When the original source flow does not provide enough detail; the generic term, in this case 'Water' can be used when naming the flow even though this is not a preferred FEDEFL term.